Sheshiyer/Appdesign/docs/storyboard/Vibrasonix_Storyboard_Flow.md

 **Initial State:**
 - Dark background
 - Copy "Imagine a drug that could help you enhance focus & attention"
+- Supporting copy "The Vibrasonix-Cube delivers therapeutic vibrations directly to your body through your bed"
 - Key words "drug" and "enhance focus & attention" highlighted in brand colors
 - Skip option in corner (subtle, not prominent)